 The board of directors of the appraisal district, by resolution, selects a chairman and a secretary from among the ARB members.
 If possible, the board of directors of the appraisal district should appoint a chairman of the ARB who has a background in law and property appraisal.
-Kleberg County Appraisal District's board of directors selected the ARB chairman and ARB secretary on Resolution # BOD- 3-2016 in March of 2016.
-The ARB chairman appointment was Betty Haass and the ARB secretary appointment was Juan Soliz.
+Kleberg County Appraisal District's board of directors selected the ARB chairman and ARB secretary on Resolution # BOD- 3-2017 in June of 2017.
+The ARB chairman appointment was Betty Haass and the ARB secretary appointment was Alan B. Wheeler.

 The ARB presiding officer has responsibility for ensuring that hearings are conducted properly and procedures are followed.
-The secretary sends required notices, ensure that meetings are posted and keep official minutes or tapes of ARB proceedings.
+The secretary sends required notices, ensure that meetings are posted and keep official minutes or audio recordings of ARB proceedings.
 While the law only requires the selection of a presiding officer and a secretary, the ARB may determine that other officers are needed in order to conduct its business.
 If so, the officers should be designated in ARB rules or procedures.
 The ARB for Kleberg County determined the need for a Vice Chairman.
-The ARB voted Miguel H. Barbour for the Vice Chairman position for the 2016 year.
+The ARB voted D'yan M. Lopez-Garza for the Vice Chairman position for the 2017 year.